 My first experience with cocoa butter was when I was about five years old.
 My Grandmother had a bottle of Palmer’s Cocoa Butter lotion that she kept in the cabinet under her bathroom sink.
 She gave me a small dab to rub into my hands.
 The scent was intoxicating to me—chocolatey without being cloyingly sweet.

 I’ve graduated from store-bought cocoa butter creams, that are typically short on cocoa butter, to the real stuff.
 And let me tell you, the real stuff is heavenly.

 I want you to love it too!
 Are you ready to learn how to use cocoa butter to create healthier skin?

 Cocoa butter is the rich butter harvested from the seed of the cacao tree.
 This amazing tree grows in tropical climates and gives us cacao, cocoa, and cocoa butter.

 I had the opportunity to visit a cocoa farm on Maui and saw these lovely trees and large, beautiful cocoa pods up close.
 Plus got a crash course in how chocolate and cocoa butter is made.

 The large cocoa pods are harvested and the cocoa beans are removed.
 The beans are roasted and pressed to separate out the rich fat–the cocoa butter.
 The remaining beans are processed to make cocoa.

-Pure unrefined cocoa butter is easy to find at most health food stores.
-It’s inexpensive too—less than two dollars for a one ounce stick.
-Of course, you can get larger quantities of cocoa butter at online suppliers.
+Cocoa butter is easy to find at most health food stores.
+It’s inexpensive too—just a few dollars for a one ounce stick.
+If you need larger quantities of cocoa butter, you can find it at online suppliers.